 Leveraging the food tech congress intel, Rick aims to gain insights on opportunities, pain points, and unmet needs in the Brazilian agricultural scene.
 In particular, he will contribute to the broader discussion on the following topics:

-- Digital transformation (e.g., adoption of smart tools like AI, machine learning, satellite imagery, remote sensors and how they could help growers mitigate climate risks while increasing their income);
+- Digital Transformation (e.g., adoption of smart tools like AI, machine learning, satellite imagery, and remote sensors and how they could help growers mitigate climate risks while increasing their income);

 - Collaboration & Partnerships (in one word, interoperability, a theme that Farmforce is already fostering along the farm-to-fork value chain).

 Tapping into this knowledge, our mission is to fine-tune our agricultural supply chain software and help Brazilian agri-business meet its ESG targets.

 “Here in Brazil, companies are very eager to understand real strategies to move forward with the ESG agenda.
 Besides being pressured by their customers, they’re trying to differentiate their brands,” Rick said.